syncfusion-content/uwp-docs/uwp/Calendar/Getting-Started.md

 ---
 layout: post
-title: Getting Started with UWP Calendar control | Syncfusion
+title: Getting Started with UWP Calendar | Syncfusion
-description: Learn here about getting started with the Syncfusion UWP Calendar (SfCalendar) control, its elements, and more.
+description: Learn how to get started with the Syncfusion UWP Calendar control.
+Explore setup, features, examples, and customization options.
 platform: uwp
 control: SfCalendar
 documentation: ug
 ---

-# Getting Started with UWP Calendar (SfCalendar)
+# Getting Started with UWP Calendar

 This section explains how to create the SfCalendar control.